 Being pregnant and having a vaginal delivery may weaken or stretch some of the supporting structures in the pelvis.
 Pelvic organ prolapse is more common among women who have had several vaginal deliveries, and the risk increases with each delivery.
 The delivery itself may damage nerves, leading to muscle weakness.
 The risk of developing pelvic organ prolapse may be less with a cesarean delivery than with a vaginal delivery.

 As women age, the supporting structures in the pelvis may weaken, even if a woman has never been pregnant.
 As a result, pelvic organ prolapse more likely to develop.

 Having a hysterectomy may also weaken the structures in the pelvis, increasing the risk of pelvic organ prolapse.

-Less common factors that may contribute to pelvic organ prolapse include disorders that increase pressure in the abdomen and thus on pelvic organs, such as accumulation of fluid within the abdomen (ascites, which puts pressure on pelvic organs), disorders of nerves to the pelvic floor, tumors, and disorders of connective tissue may also contribute.
-(Connective tissue is the tough, often fibrous tissue that is present in almost every organ, including muscles, and that provides support and elasticity).
+Less common factors that may contribute to pelvic organ prolapse include disorders that increase pressure in the abdomen and thus on pelvic organs, such as accumulation of fluid within the abdomen (ascites), tumors in the abdomen, and chronic lung disorders.
+Disorders of nerves to the pelvic floor and disorders of connective tissue may also contribute.
+(Connective tissue is the tough, often fibrous tissue that is present in almost every organ, including muscles, and that provides support and elasticity.)
 Some women have birth defects that affect this area or are born with weak pelvic tissues.

 Pelvic organ prolapse is essentially a hernia (an opening or weak area in tissue), through which organs protrude abnormally because supporting tissue is weakened.